Chromatic aberrations of geometric Satake over the regular locus: Equivariant cohomology and the case of tori

 is an isomorphism for each $n\in \Z$.
-This forces $A$ to be $2$-periodic (but does not force its homotopy to be concentrated in even degrees). \end{definition} \begin{warning} As discussed in \cite[Section 3.2]{survey}, the universal $\Eoo$-$\Z$-algebra over which the additive group scheme $\GG_a$ admits an orientation is given by $\Z[\CP^\infty][\tfrac{1}{\beta}] = \QQ[\beta^{\pm 1}]$.
-Therefore, we are allowed to let $\GG = \GG_a$ in the story below only when $A$ is a $2$-periodic \textit{$\Eoo$-$\QQ$-algebra}.
-(If $A$ is not an $\Eoo$-$\Z$-algebra, one cannot in general define $\GG_a = \spec A[t]$ as a commutative $A$-group: the coproduct $A[t] \to A[x,y]$ will in general not be a map of $\Eoo$-$A$-algebras.) \end{warning} We can now review the definition of $T$-equivariant $A$-cohomology when $T$ is a torus. \begin{construction} Fix an $\Eoo$-ring $A$ as above and a commutative $A$-group $\GG$.
-Given a compact abelian Lie group $T$, define an $A$-scheme $\cM_T$ by the mapping stack $\Hom(\bX^\ast, \GG)$.
-We will be particularly interested in the case when $T$ is a torus.
-Let $\cT$ be the full subcategory of $\Top$ spanned by those spaces which are homotopy equivalent to $BT$ with $T$ being a compact abelian Lie group.
-By arguing as in \cite[Theorem 3.5.5]{elliptic-iii}, a preorientation of $\GG$ is equivalent to the data of a functor $\cM: \cT \to \Aff_A$ along with compatible equivalences $\cM(BT) \simeq \cM_T$.
-The $\Eoo$-$A$-algebra $\co_{\cM_T}$ is the $T$-equivariant $A$-cochains of a point, and will occasionally be denoted by $A_T$.
+This forces $k$ to be $2$-periodic (but does not force its homotopy to be concentrated in even degrees). \end{definition} \begin{warning} As discussed in \cite[Section 3.2]{survey}, the universal $\Eoo$-$\Z$-algebra over which the additive group scheme $\GG_a$ admits an orientation is given by $\Z[\CP^\infty][\tfrac{1}{\beta}] = \QQ[\beta^{\pm 1}]$.
+Therefore, we are allowed to let $\GG = \GG_a$ in the story below only when $k$ is a $2$-periodic \textit{$\Eoo$-$\QQ$-algebra}.
+(If $k$ is not an $\Eoo$-$\Z$-algebra, one cannot in general define $\GG_a = \spec k[t]$ as a commutative $k$-group: the coproduct $k[t] \to k[x,y]$ will in general not be a map of $\Eoo$-$k$-algebras.) \end{warning} We can now review the definition of $T_c$-equivariant $k$-cohomology when $T_c$ is a compact torus.
+We will write $T$ to denote the corresponding split torus over $\Z$. \begin{construction} Fix an $\Eoo$-ring $k$ as above and a commutative $k$-group $\GG$.
+Given a compact abelian Lie group $T_c$, define a $k$-scheme $\cM_T$ by the mapping stack $\Hom(\bX^\ast(T), \GG)$.
+The underlying $\pi_0(k)$-schemes will be denoted by $\GG_0$ and $\cM_{T,0}$.
+If we wish to emphasize the dependence on $k$, we will add a superscript (e.g., $\cM_T^k$).

+We will be particularly interested in the case when $T_c$ is a torus.
+Let $\cT$ be the full subcategory of $\Top$ spanned by those spaces which are homotopy equivalent to $BT_c$ with $T_c$ being a compact abelian Lie group.
+By arguing as in \cite[Theorem 3.5.5]{elliptic-iii}, a preorientation of $\GG$ is equivalent to the data of a functor $\cM: \cT \to \Aff_k$ along with compatible equivalences $\cM(BT_c) \simeq \cM_T$.
+The $\Eoo$-$k$-algebra $\co_{\cM_T}$ is the $T_c$-equivariant $k$-cochains of a point, and will occasionally be denoted by $k_T$.